 Beginning – Introduction course

 The most common form of an introduction course in mindfulness comes in the shape of an 8-week course, usually consisting of eight 2-hour sessions and a full day of practice between week six and seven.
 The Mindfulness Based Living Course (MBLC) devised by the Mindfulness Association is an opportunity to start to make mindfulness a way of life.
 Currently I only offer MBLCs in closed groups, but there are many open programmes available by other teachers that I can recommend on request.

 After completing a course in mindfulness, the foundations have been laid but the practice to establish it as an integral part of life continues.
 It can be very helpful to have frequent fresh inspiration, an ongoing source of support, and company of others on this path.
-I offer a drop-in session on the first Thursday and the third Tuesday of each month, 6.30-8.30pm in the Salisbury Centre in Edinburgh.
+I offer practice sessions on the first Thursday and the third Tuesday of each month, 6.30-8.30pm in the Salisbury Centre in Edinburgh.
 Each session normally contains an introduction to the theme for the evening, one or two sitting meditation sessions, some mindful movement, and a group conversation.
 If you subscribe to my mailing list I will invite you to each one and let you know of the theme for the evening, you can also check the Mindfulness Edinburgh Facebook page for those details.

 Continuing – Mindfulness Association weekend courses